sonic-net/SONiC/doc/SONiC_VRRP_HLD.md

 vip      = ip_address     ; Virtual IP address.
 This is a list of IP addresses priority = vrrp_priority  ; Priority of VRRP instance adv_interval = 1*3DIGITS  ; Advertisement interval for VRRP.
 Default = 1sec
-state    = vrrp_state     ; String denoting the state of VRRP instance version  = vrrp_version   ; VRRP version.
+version  = vrrp_version   ; VRRP version.
 Value will always be 2 for this release pre_empt = "true"/"false" ; VRRP pre-emption is enabled?
 Default is True
 track_interface = track_interface ; List of interfaces tracked by a VRRP instance